Lovin’ this article, but need more advice on your tax affairs?

 Imagine being in a situation like this.
-As a property developer, you have purchased a, what appears to be, prime piece of land with a view to obtaining planning for the development of houses or commercial buildings with a view to making a profit.
-Equally, a trading company may be looking to build specialist premises on a recently acquired site via knocking down an existing building to fulfil its expansion plans.
+As a property developer, you have purchased, what appears to be, a prime piece of land with a view to obtaining planning for the development of houses or commercial buildings with a view to making a profit.
+Equally, a trading company may be looking to build specialist premises on a recently acquired site by knocking down an existing building to fulfil its expansion plans.
 In either case, you then go through the planning process only to discover that the land is contaminated and not fit for development in its current state.

 Whilst any lawyers reading this may be rubbing their hands with glee (or drowning their sorrows depending on what side of the deal they worked on) at the prospect of potential litigation in a case like this, we tax advisors can provide some immediate benefit to a client using a little known relief properly referred to as “Land Remediation Relief” or informally “Contaminated Land Tax Relief”.